| | | Roman Time Keeping

 did not seem to shape the lives of the ancient Romans the way our week does for

 ours with its regular recurring rest days at its end (Saturday and Sunday).
+In addition to the old official division of the months by

 the Calends (first of each month), the Nones (the fifth or seventh day) and the